phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [core library]: https://doc.rust-lang.org/nightly/core/index.html

 The problem is that the core library is distributed together with the Rust compiler as a _precompiled_ library.
-So it is only valid for the host triple (e.g., `x86_64-unknown-linux-gnu`) but not for our custom target.
+So it is only valid for supported host triples (e.g., `x86_64-unknown-linux-gnu`) but not for our custom target.
 If we want to compile code for other targets, we need to recompile `core` for these targets first.

 #### Xargo
 That's where [xargo] comes in.
 It is a wrapper for cargo that eases cross compilation.
 We can install it by executing: